 - You will have to submit an application that (at a minimum) includes proof of the number of full-time equivalent employees (such as payroll tax filings) and financial statements verifying payment on debt obligations.

-There are other provisions in the CARES Act that can also benefit nonprofit organizations.
+There are other provisions in the CARES Act that can also benefit nonprofits.
 Watch for additional blogs this week.

 Colette Kamps, CPA